joysmith/Writing-research-paper/README.md

 ### Step 2: Do your own research

-- Experimental research
+1. Experimental research
-- Theoretical research
+2. Theoretical research

-- End of it you should arrive at a result which is novel and it contributes to the research field and makes some impact
+- conclusion End of it you should arrive at a result which is novel and it contributes to the research field and makes some impact

 ### Step 3: Writing a research paper